kubernetes/website/content/zh/docs/reference/access-authn-authz/authentication.md

 <!--
-In 1.6+, anonymous access is enabled by default if an authorization mode other than `AlwaysAllow` is used, and can be disabled by passing the `-anonymous-auth=false` option to the API server.
+In 1.6+, anonymous access is enabled by default if an authorization mode other than `AlwaysAllow` is used, and can be disabled by passing the `--anonymous-auth=false` option to the API server.
 Starting in 1.6, the ABAC and RBAC authorizers require explicit authorization of the `system:anonymous` user or the `system:unauthenticated` group, so legacy policy rules that grant access to the `*` user or `*` group do not include anonymous users.